 Types of dental crowns

 Temporary dental crowns are the single category of crowns that are designed on-premises.
-The material of temporary crowns is typically stainless still or acrylic-based and is used as an initial solution until a permanent crown is achieved.
+The material of temporary crowns is typically stainless steel or acrylic-based and is used as an initial solution until a permanent crown is achieved.
 In the case of children, stainless steel crowns are applied to protect damaged teeth until eventually and inevitably, the primary teeth fall out, and so do the stainless-steel crowns with them.

 Porcelain or ceramic crowns are considered the most durable in comparison to their counterparts.
 All ceramic and all-porcelain crowns provide more authentic results are ideal for people afflicted by metal allergies.
 Owing to the traits of porcelain and ceramic dental crowns, they can be applied on the front and back teeth.